UPDATED January 12, 2026

 Disney’s Yacht & Beach Club Resorts

-- For the Beach Club, there is routine exterior maintenance taking place through 2027, and as part of that, the port cochere is closed through late November 2025.
+- For the Beach Club, there is routine exterior maintenance taking place through 2027.
 However, all services, including valet, luggage assistance, and transportation, will remain available, and you’ll still have access to most of the hotel’s amenities.

 - Disney’s Yacht Club is also undergoing exterior maintenance through late 2026.
-Here, the port cochere is closed through November 2025.
 However, all services, including valet, luggage assistance, and transportation remain available, and you’ll still have access to most of the hotel’s amenities.

 Disney World Transportation